Learn 10 Most Common Addictions in t...

 • Family therapy

-While we have clear data about internet use, we need more about internet and gaming addiction.
-Various studies claim that anywhere from 38-90% of internet users have internet addiction.37 Another survey reports that 3.3% of people who play video games have a gaming addiction.38
+As our lives become increasingly digital, internet and gaming addiction has emerged as a serious behavioral health issue.
+Unlike many other addictions, defining and measuring these conditions is still evolving.
+Various studies claim that anywhere from 38–90% of internet users have internet addiction.25 Another survey reports that 3.3% of people who play video games have a gaming addiction.26

-Gaming and internet addiction are more common among men.39 Several factors make these conditions more likely:
+Gaming and internet addiction are more common among men.27 Several factors also make these conditions more likely:

 • Depression